IbrahimYang/Hybrid-neural-networks/README.md

 ## HSN: hybrid sensing network now is available

 After running the code, you may get the following results.
-The green box is the ground truth and the blue box is the HSN output.
+From the original dataset, the background is APS, the red points are DVS outputs.
+The green box is the ground truth of objects and the blue box is the HSN outputs.
 You may find that traditional frame-based imagers can only track objects with a larger time interval, leading to poor spatial and temporal consistency.

 We capture a turning disk dataset by DAVIS240.
 The two steams are the same turning disk with different rolling speed.